 Here is a partial list of law firms** (in no particular order) that have at least one lawyer whose practice is focused primarily on disability claims and appeals:

 - Yazdani Law Office

 * Please note that 75% is just the figure I have chosen for the purposes of this guide.
 A lawyer or law firm can do less than this and still be competent to handle a disability claim or appeal.

 ** This list is to the best of my knowledge.
 If you know of a lawyer or law firm that should be added to this list, please contact my office.
 We will add them once we verify that they meet the “75% disability claims” criteria.

 We focus exclusively on disability claims nationwide.
 We believe in putting you first.
 This starts with our education-first philosophy.
 We think the more you know, the better decisions you will make.
 This is why we give away all of our information in our books and articles on this website.
 We don’t hold anything back.

-Call our disability claim support team at (888) 423-0470 for a free claim evaluation or fill out this form to get started.
-Our claim evaluation will answer most of your questions and will show you how we would move forward with your claim.
-Our support team are nice people and don’t pressure you to hire us.
+Call our disability claim support team at (888) 423-0470 for a free case evaluation, or fill out this form to get started.
+Our disability case evaluation will answer most of your questions and will show you how we will move forward with your claim.
+Our disability support team are nice people and don’t pressure you to hire us.